-All petitions will be verified and only those candidates meeting the qualifications will be placed on the ballot to be presented to the members during the annual meeting to be held on April 27, 2019 at Edon Northwest School in Edon, OH.
-The Chairman of the Board (or his designee) will also call for additional nominations from the floor during the meeting.
-If there are nominations, those members will be considered write-in candidates.
-If there are no valid petitions received and no further nominations at the meeting then the incumbents shall be considered elected by affirmation and no election shall be deemed necessary for that particular district.
+- Or, by being nominated from the floor during the annual meeting to be held on April 18, 2020 at Edon Northwest School in Edon, OH.
+The Chairman of the Board (or his designee) will call for additional nominations from the floor during the meeting and if there are nominations, those members will be considered write-in candidates.
+For Districts 5 and 6, if there are no qualifying petitions received and no further nominations at the meeting then the incumbents shall be considered elected by affirmation and no election shall be deemed necessary for those particular districts.

 If you are an eligible candidate and can commit the time and energy, then please consider this opportunity to become part of your cooperative's governing body.